-When pulling a tooth, a local anesthetic is applied first to make the procedure more comfortable.
-In some cases your dentist will elect to use nitrous oxide gas in addition to the anesthetic.
+Modern dentistry makes routine tooth extractions relatively comfortable, painless procedures.
+When pulling a tooth, a local anesthetic is applied first to numb the area.
+In some cases, your dentist will elect to use nitrous oxide gas (laughing gas) in addition to the anesthetic.
 A dental instrument called an elevator is used to wiggle the tooth in its socket.
 After the tooth is loosened, it is removed using forceps.

-Modern dentistry makes routine tooth extractions relatively comfortable, painless procedures.
 For seven days after the extraction, your tooth socket will require some care.
-You will be instructed to steer clear of the empty tooth socket when brushing your teeth.
-Some bleeding can be expected, and pain medication may be prescribed for residual discomfort.
+You will be instructed to stay away from the empty tooth socket when brushing your teeth.
+Some bleeding can be expected, and pain medication may be prescribed for any residual discomfort.

 Importance of Replacing the Missing Tooth